naveen-bitrise/bitrise-mcp/README.md

   }
 }
 ```

+Save the config file and restart Claude Desktop.
+If everything is set up correctly, you should see a hammer icon next to the message composer.

 You can limit the number of tools exposed to the MCP client.
 This is useful if you want to optimize token usage or your MCP client has a limit on the number of tools.